 In all, Self’s Visa secured credit card is a very creative and helpful credit card that allows people with bad credit scores to have access to the money they need, and the debt they need to be able to build credit history.
 Setting up an account is fairly easy and the qualifications to apply for the card are about as easy as they come.
 Overall, this card can be a great tool for people to build their payment history and in turn build their credit score up over time.

 On the flip side, this card can be slightly more expensive than some other cards that you might find.
-Likewise, many of these cards do the same thing Self’s card does, and they might even give you rewards that Self can’t provide either.
-While Self’s card is a great option, it could do you some benefit to look for a cheaper and better card than Self’s Visa secured credit card.
+Likewise, many alternatives to self do the same thing Self’s card does, and they might even give you rewards that Self can’t provide either.
+While Self’s card is a great option, it could benefit you to look for a cheaper and better card than Self’s Visa secured credit card.